 -

-If an accident does occur because of a steering intervention, what is the driver’s legal standing?
-Most likely, the burden still falls on the driver, leaving you with little recourse against the manufacturer.
+If an accident occurs due to a steering intervention, what is the driver's legal standing?
+Various warning messages in the manual indicate that the responsibility remains with the driver, providing limited recourse against the manufacturer.
+Is that fair?

-These systems, while well-intentioned, risk creating new types of danger when they overrule driver judgment.
-It raises critical questions for carmakers, regulators, and drivers alike.
+These systems, though well-intentioned, risk creating new types of danger and unfair legal implications when they override driver judgment.
+This raises critical questions for car manufacturers, regulators, and drivers alike.